timisenco2015/back-end/README.md

 ## Overview

-A TypeScript-powered backend service designed to provide a strong foundation for scalable, maintainable web applications.
-It features structured modules for configuration, logging, validation, routing, and database interactions via Prisma.
+A TypeScript-based backend service for a To-Do application, developed as part of a coding test for Nooro.
+It includes modules for configuration, logging, validation, routing, and database management using Prisma, ensuring clean architecture and maintainable code.

 ## Directory Structure